Chiswick High Road: Heathfield Terrace to Chiswick Lane

 The Old Fire Station on the south side of Chiswick High Road was purpose-built in 1891.
 In 1911, it was equipped with a motor fire escape and ambulance, allowing it to claim it was one of the best in London.
 The building was provided with a tall tower to hang up the leather hosepipes to dry.
 Its façade is decorated with a carving of a fireman's helmet.
 It closed in 1963, the station moving to new premises on Heathfield Terrace.
 The old station has since been used as a restaurant.

 Chiswick's old police station was built on the corner with Windmill Place in 1871.
 In 1890 it held 73 policemen; by 1926, the total had risen to 126.
 It was closed in 1972 when the police station moved across the road to a new building.
-The old station served as Carvosso's restaurant, and then as The Crown restaurant.
+The old station served as Carvosso's restaurant, then as the Crown restaurant, and from July 2024 as the Hound pub with traditional pub food such as Scotch eggs, pies, and fish and chips.

 In 2001, a statue of the painter William Hogarth with his dog Trump, made by Jim Mathieson, was unveiled on the High Road, not far from Hogarth's House, where he lived from 1749 until his death in 1764.

 The 1886 Roman Catholic Church of Our Lady of Grace and St Edward stands on the south side of the High Road, on the corner with Duke's Avenue.
 It is a red brick basilica by the architects Kelly and Birchall.
 The main door, with a round pediment, faces the High Road.
 There is no apse; the side walls are stepped.
 The ground floor is designed with intentionally blind window panels.
 The building is ornamented with substantial amounts of moulded and rubbed brick and terracotta decoration.
 The tall rectangular yellow-brown brick bell-tower was added by Giles Gilbert Scott in 1930; a rather more ornate tower was included in the original plans.
 The roof is covered with pantiles.
 Next to it on the High Road is the 18th century Presbytery of brown brick with Coade stone details, three storeys with double-hung sash windows; both buildings are Grade II listed.

 The High Road has for centuries provided ample inns to refresh thirsty travellers.
 The Roebuck, the Barley Mow and the Coach & Horses were all licensed drinking premises in the 18th century; by the 1820s, some were able to book stage coaches for their guests.
 The Roebuck was briefly renamed to the 'Rat and Parrot' in the 1990s; the present building, from 1895 replacing an earlier structure, is decorated with stucco and relief statues of stags on its front and side pediments.
 The George IV was already licensed in 1771, then called Lord Boston's Arms; Fuller, Smith and Turner bought and renamed it in 1826, and rebuilt it in 1931–32.